 Spot crocs (don't get too close), watch otters and look for pangolins: we've been finding out where the weirdest and wildest residents of Singapore live…

-Can’t get a pre-sale ticket to the zoo and desperate to see some wildlife?
-We feel you.
 Although Singapore may feel all skyscrapers and concrete at times – especially when the kids are demanding you bring them to a farm ‘right now’ – we still have plenty of pretty parks and green patches alongside our urban jungle.
 And with that glorious green comes glorious wildlife!
-We’re not talking run-of-the-mill shrews and squirrels here: pangolins, otters and crocs, we’re looking at you!
+We’re not talking run-of-the-mill shrews and squirrels here: pangolins, otters and crocs; we’re looking at you!
 We’ve been donning our wellies and taking a hike around Singapore to find the spots around the island where you may just find our weird and wonderful wildlife neighbours, with not a ticket queue or gift shop in sight.
 Here’s some wildlife in Singapore you can expect to see on your next day out!

 The word ‘cat’ is a bit misleading – these furry cuties are actually closely related to mongooses (or is it mongeese?).
 The common palm civet is the most likely kind of civet you’ll spot around Singapore.
 Look for them in forests, parks, mangroves and even your back garden.
 Psst: they’re not averse to a nighttime rummage around urban areas!
 You’ll find them all over Singapore.
 Just don’t forget to look up: they love to lurk in the trees.

-(No) thanks to Covid-19, these adorable and docile creatures have gotten a bad rep in the press this year.
-And while you may think you’ve stumbled across proof of alien life, the truly odd-looking pangolin is really a shy, nocturnal mammal.
+You may think you’ve stumbled across proof of alien life, but the truly odd-looking pangolin is really a shy, nocturnal mammal.
 It’s covered in entirely earthly scales… made of compressed hair!
 Occasionally they wander into residential areas, but mostly you can spot them around the forested areas of Central Catchment Nature Reserve, Bukit Timah Nature Reserve, Bukit Batok, or on an island-hopping day trip to Pulau Ubin or Pulau Tekong.

-Surprised as we are?
-Yup, dolphins live off the shores of our tiny island.
+Are you as surprised as we are?
+Yup, wild dolphins live off the shores of our tiny island.
 In particular, Indo-Pacific humpbacked dolphins and Indo-Pacific bottle dolphins are often spotted wild and happy in the Straits of Singapore, usually between here and Batam.
-The Sisters Islands are a good bet for a sighting of these beautiful creatures.

-Crocs in Singapore you say?
+Crocs in Singapore, you say?
 (No, we’re not talking about the rubber sandals that kids love to wear.)
-But there’s no need to run for the hills just yet – just stay away from suspicious moving logs in the water areas around Sungei Buloh, Kranji Reservoir and Pasir Ris Park!
-There’s a croc-spotting viewing spot at Sungei Buloh which makes a great place to try and catch a glimpse (without getting close to any snapping jaws!).
-One of our mini-reporters spotted a fair few crocs on a recent school trip to Sungei Buloh, and lived to tell the tale.
+But there’s no need to run for the hills just yet – just stay away from suspicious moving logs in the water areas around Sungei Buloh, Kranji Reservoir and West Coast and Pasir Ris Park!
+There’s a croc-spotting viewing spot at Sungei Buloh, which makes a great place to try and catch a glimpse (without getting close to any snapping jaws!).

-Is it a mouse or is it a deer?
+Is it a mouse, or is it a deer?
 Either way, you can try and catch a rare sighting of these secretive little creatures around Pulau Ubin, Bukit Timah Nature Reserve, MacRitchie Reservoir and Central Catchment Nature Reserve.
-If all else fails, you can cheat and go to Singapore Zoo. #notquitethesamethough
+If all else fails, you can cheat and go to Mandai Wildlife Reserve. #notquitethesamethough

 Now go spot something cool, and don’t forget to send us your photos!